Slevinski/slevinski.github.io/series/writing-and-representation/entries/human-writing-and-machine-encoding/essay.md

 But a faithful string can preserve the structure needed to recover the human written sign.

-## What encoding does not claim to preserve
+## What encoding leaves outside scope

 Encoding also has limits.

 A responsible account should name them.

-A SignWriting encoding does not claim to preserve:
+A SignWriting encoding preserves written structure while leaving these layers outside its scope:

 - every physical nuance of an actual signing event
 - every possible linguistic analysis of the sign